 TERRAIN: Today’s walk starts with a steady ascent to Mt Rosea with nearly 400m elevation gain with an average angle of ascent at 23%.
 But, the descent is longer, although less steep, dropping 687m in elevation over the final 8.2km.
 Well formed walking trail but some sections of uneven rock and boulders.

 ITINERARY: This full-day walk explores Mt Rosea, sitting high above Halls Gap.
 We start our journey at an elevation of around 600 metres and climb steadily through forested slopes, the track then veers around to the south and east through boulders and over rock formations while opening up views over large parts of the central Grampians.
 It’s not quick walking and shouldn’t be, as there are great opportunities to rest and absorb the environment of this stunning mountain range before reaching one of the highest peaks in the Grampians, Mt Rosea sitting high at more than 1000m elevation.
 Later after a long steady descent, you’ll reach Borough Huts where in World War Two, there was a base for charcoal production, when petrol was in short supply.
 Make your way to the end of the walk where you will meet your driver for the transfer to the small town of Dunkeld at the southern tip of the Grampians.
 Spend the next two nights at the Royal Mail Hotel at the foot of Mount Sturgeon.
-Tonight indulge your taste buds in a sensational dinner in the hotel’s award-winning Wickens Restaurant enjoying fresh local produce sourced from its 1.5-hectare kitchen garden.
+Tonight, enjoy casual dining at the Parker Street Project Restaurant enjoying fresh local produce sourced from its 1.5-hectare kitchen garden.

 TRANSFERS: Your driver will provide a short transfer to the start of this final walk as well as a return transfer on completion.